Today In History logo TIH

 Police Gun Down Miners: Columbine Mine Massacre

-State police in civilian clothing opened fire with machine guns on striking coal miners at the Columbine Mine in Serene, Colorado, killing six workers and wounding dozens more.
-The massacre galvanized the American labor movement and became a rallying cry for mine workers' unionization efforts across the western coalfields.
+State police officers dressed in civilian clothing opened fire with machine guns on striking coal miners at the Columbine Mine in Serene, Colorado, killing six workers and wounding dozens more during a confrontation over wages and working conditions.
+The miners had been on strike for months, and the mine owners had called in state forces to break the picket lines.
+The massacre galvanized the American labor movement, becoming a rallying cry for mine workers' unionization efforts across the western coalfields.

 Engineers finished the Alaska Highway, a rugged 1,700-mile supply route carved through the wilderness to secure North…